-1. Close the fuel cock.
-Clean the filter bracket.
-Put a plastic bag over the filter to prevent leakage on the engine.

-2. Remove the fuel filter A. Use a filter wrench if needed.
+- 1. Close the fuel cock.
+Wipe up the holding filter bracket with a clean non flint cloth. - 2.
+Remove the protective tank. - 3.
+Put a plastic bag over the filter A to prevent spills on the engine. - 4.
+Remove the fuel filter A .
+Use a filter wrench tool if filter is ceased.

-3. Check and clean the sealing surface of the filter bracket.
-Apply film of fuel on the seal.
+Check and clean the sealing surface of the filter bracket.
+Apply a thin film of fuel onto the seal.

-4. Screw the new filter by hand until the seal touch the matting surface.
-Screw a further half turn.

-5. Open the fuel cock and bleed the air in the fuel system.
+- 5. Screw the new filter by hand until the seal touch the matting surface.
+Screw a further half turn. - 6.
+Open the fuel cock and bleed the air in the fuel system.